Receiz / FAQ

 Real reported figures, mapped to day-to-day operations

-For freelancers and business owners, disputes are rarely just legal risk.
+For owner-led teams and operating businesses, disputes are rarely just legal risk.
 They are cash-flow delays, rework time, and margin loss.
-Premium reduces this by combining creator-proof, custody continuity, and receiver-signoff into one verifiable record.
+Authorship reduces this by combining creator-proof, custody continuity, and receiver-signoff into one verifiable record.

 5%